-Note 49: The authorized roles are identified in their certificate (cf. [BSI_TR-03110-1]) and authorized by validation of the certificate chain (cf. FMT_MTD.3).
+Note 52: The authorized roles are identified in their certificate (cf. [BSI_TR-03110-1]) and authorized by validation of the certificate chain (cf. FMT_MTD.3).
 The authorized role of the terminal is part of the Certificate Holder Authorization in the card verifiable certificate provided by the terminal for the identification and the Terminal Authentication v.1 (cf. to [BSI_TR-03110-1]).

-FMT_MTD.1/CAPK Management of TSF data - Chip Authentication Private Key Hierarchical to: No other components.
-Dependencies: FMT_SMF.1 Specification of management functions FMT_SMR.1 Security roles FMT_MTD.1.1/CAPK The TSF shall restrict the ability to create and load the Chip Authentication Private Key to the Personalization Agent
+FMT_MTD.1/CAPK Management of TSF data - Chip Authentication Private Key ' ' '

+Hierarchical to: No other components.

+Dependencies: FMT_SMF.1 Specification of management functions

+FMT_SMR.1 Security roles

+FMT_MTD.1.1/CAPK The TSF shall restrict the ability to create, load the Chip Authentication

+Private Key to the Personalization Agent

-Note 50: The verb "load" means here that the Chip Authentication Private Key is generated securely outside the TOE and written into the TOE memory.
-The verb "create" means here that the Chip Authentication Private Key is generated by the TOE itself (see SFR FCS_CKM.1/STATIC_KEYS).
+Note 53: The verb "load" means here that the Chip Authentication Private Key is generated securely outside the TOE and written into the TOE memory.
+The verb "create" means here that the Chip Authentication Private Key is generated by the TOE itself.

 FMT_MTD.1/AAPK Management of TSF data - Active Authentication Private Key - AA Hierarchical to: No other components.
-Dependencies: FMT_SMF.1 Specification of management functions FMT_SMR.1 Security roles FMT_MTD.1.1/AAPK The TSF shall restrict the ability to create and load the Active Authentication Private Key to the Personalization Agent securely outside the TOE and written into the TOE memory.
-The verb "create" means here that the Active Authentication Private Key is generated by the TOE itself (see SFR FCS_CKM.1/STATIC_KEYS).
+Dependencies: FMT_SMF.1 Specification of management functions FMT_SMR.1 Security roles FMT_MTD.1.1/AAPK The TSF shall restrict the ability to create , load the Active Authentication Private Key to the Personalization Agent

-Note 51: The verb "load" means here that the Active Authentication Private Key is generated
+Note 54: The verb "load" means here that the Active Authentication Private Key is generated securely outside the TOE and written into the TOE memory.
+The verb "create" means here that the Active Authentication Private Key is generated by the TOE itself.